gvisani/understand_xlm-r/README.md

 `gen_heatmap.py` generates heatmaps of attention weights for a specific word, given a sentence number and word number.
 Must be run after `xlm_roberta.py`.

+For these experiments, we created files with modified sentences.
+The files are `en_it_pud-ud-test.conllu` and `eh_pud-ud-test.conllu`.
+For compatibility with our code, we put these files in the English-PUD folder of the UD treebank folder, but we include them here as well.

+## Experiment 4 - word alignments

+`gen_tsne.py` creates tsne plots for parts 2 and 3.
+This must be run after `xlm_roberta_multilingual_dicts.py`.

+`gen_tsne_from_sentences.py` creates tsne plots for part 1, and must be run after `xlm_roberta.py`, as it uses the same pkl file as the other experiments.
+It assumes the 1st sentence from the pkl file is being used.
+It takes as input two languages, as well as pairs of indices from the same sentence in the two languages.
+These pairs of indices are meant to identify equivalent words in the two translated sentences.